sap-tutorials/Tutorials/tutorials/conversational-ai-scripting-intro/conversational-ai-scripting-intro.md

 3. Expand this requirement and click **if #product is missing**.

     Click **Connect External Service > Consume API Service**.
-We will use the service, and then use scripting on its response, to tell the user to select a product.
+You will use the service, and then use scripting on its response, to tell the user to select a product.

 4. Select **GET**, and copy and paste this API endpoint